cambusaHQ/core/README.md

 }
 ```

+## Swagger documentation

+Cambusa dynamically generates a swagger api documentation at `/swagger` if enabled in config.

 ## Logging

 Cambusa uses [Pino](https://github.com/pinojs/pino) for fast, structured logging.
 The logger is available globally as cambusa.log, and its configuration can be customized per environment.